Soontao/presentations/src/sap/next/docker_all_in_one.md

 ---

-## Hands On - Build a new image based on existed one
+## Demo- Build a new image based on existed one

 - create a new `Dockerfile` in a directory
 - copy and edit the content, remember to replace the `YOURNAME` to your name